 Welcome to Suwon, a city where history and modernity come together in a vibrant mix.
 Whether you’re planning a day trip or a longer stay, this guide will help you uncover the highlights of this fascinating destination.

 One of the must-see attractions is the Hwaseong Fortress, a UNESCO World Heritage Site that spans over five kilometers.
-Built between 1794 and 1796, it offers a glimpse into Korea’s rich past1.
+Built between 1794 and 1796, it offers a glimpse into Korea’s rich past.
 The fortress is not just a historical site but also a place where you can enjoy scenic views and learn about traditional Korean architecture.

 For food lovers, Suwon is a paradise.
 The city is famous for its Galbi, tender marinated short ribs that are a local delicacy.
-Numerous restaurants specialize in this dish, making it a must-try during your visit1.
+Numerous restaurants specialize in this dish, making it a must-try during your visit.

 From cultural landmarks to culinary delights, Suwon offers something for everyone.
 Let this guide be your companion as you explore the best this city has to offer.